UE2020/ffa-diep-bot/README.md

 # Usage

-Run `npm install` to install all the dependencies.
+Run `npm install` to install all the bot dependencies.
 If you get any errors, try deleting package-lock.json.
 To use the bot, run `node bot.js`.
-In order to watch the bot, you must set up the client.
-Run `pip install pygame` to install dependencies, and then run `python client.py` to execute the client.
+To watch the bot, you must set up the client.
+Run `pip install pygame` to install the bot client dependencies, and run `python client.py` to execute the client.

 # Screenshots